tijnndev/server-manager/README.md

 ## Step 1: Clone the Repository

 Option 1 (RECOMMENDED), install it trough my CDN:
-When using this option, you can normally skip any other step, except for the database setup in the .env file and starting the service!
+When using this option, you can normally jump to step 5 immediately, except for the database setup in the .env file and starting the service!
 ```bash
 curl -O https://tijnn.dev/assets/server-manager/run.sh && chmod +x run.sh && sudo ./run.sh
 ```